Why Millions Of Kids Can't Read, And What Better Teaching Can Do About It

 In the class, teachers spent a lot of time going over the sound structure of the English language.

 Since the starting point for reading is sound, it's critical for teachers to have a deep understanding of this.
 But research shows they don't.
-Michelle Bosak, who teaches English as a second language in Bethlehem, said that when when she was in college learning to be a teacher, she was taught almost nothing about how kids learn to read.
+Michelle Bosak, who teaches English as a second language in Bethlehem, said that when she was in college learning to be a teacher, she was taught almost nothing about how kids learn to read.

 "It was very broad classes, vague classes and like a children's literature class," she said.
 "I did not feel prepared to teach children how to read."